Florida Atlantic vs. Illinois College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Florida Atlantic Performance Insights

-- The Owls' +134 scoring differential (outscoring opponents by 16.8 points per game) is a result of scoring 83.9 points per game (36th in college basketball) while giving up 67.1 per outing (96th in college basketball).
+- The Owls average 83.9 points per game (36th in college basketball) while giving up 67.1 per outing (96th in college basketball).
+They have a +134 scoring differential overall and outscore opponents by 16.8 points per game.

-- Florida Atlantic ranks 89th in the country at 35.4 rebounds per game.
-That's 5.9 more than the 29.5 its opponents average.
+- Florida Atlantic records 35.4 rebounds per game (89th in college basketball) while allowing 29.5 per contest to its opponents.
+It outrebounds opponents by 5.9 boards per game.

-- Florida Atlantic makes 8.9 three-pointers per game (67th in college basketball) while shooting 38.4% from beyond the arc (37th in college basketball).
-It is making 1.9 more threes per contest than its opponents, who drain 7 per game while shooting 32%.
+- Florida Atlantic connects on 8.9 three-pointers per game (67th in college basketball) at a 38.4% rate (37th in college basketball), compared to the 7 per game its opponents make at a 32% rate.

 - The Owls rank 16th in college basketball by averaging 107 points per 100 possessions on offense, and defensively are 88th in college basketball, allowing 85.6 points per 100 possessions.

-- Florida Atlantic has committed 1.8 fewer turnovers per game than its opponents, averaging 10.3 (66th in college basketball action) while forcing 12.1 (185th in college basketball).
+- Florida Atlantic has committed 1.8 fewer turnovers per game than its opponents, averaging 10.3 (66th in college basketball play) while forcing 12.1 (185th in college basketball).

 Illinois Performance Insights

-- The Fighting Illini have a +133 scoring differential, topping opponents by 19.0 points per game.
-They're putting up 77.6 points per game, 125th in college basketball, and are giving up 58.6 per contest to rank seventh in college basketball.
+- The Fighting Illini are outscoring opponents by 19.0 points per game, with a +133 scoring differential overall.
+They put up 77.6 points per game (125th in college basketball) and allow 58.6 per outing (seventh in college basketball).

-- Illinois averages 45.3 rebounds per game (first in college basketball) while allowing 31.1 per contest to opponents.
+- Illinois records 45.3 rebounds per game (first in college basketball) while allowing 31.1 per outing to opponents.
 It outrebounds opponents by 14.2 boards per game.

-- Illinois has come up short in the turnover battle by four per game, committing 12.7 (242nd in college basketball) while forcing 8.7 (352nd in college basketball).
+- Illinois has committed four more turnovers than its opponents, averaging 12.7 (242nd in college basketball) while forcing 8.7 (352nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.